lubojr/naucse.python.cz/lessons/git-en/github/index.md

 - opening and merging of *Pull Requests* to allow random bygoes from the internet jungle improve or extend your code
 - Adding informative *Changelogs* as a place to inform users of your software about *breaking changes*

 ## Using GitHub
 To create a new repository on GitHub, you need to create an account.
 In case you do not have one yet, go to https://github.com/signup.
 Afterwards registering and confirming your email, log in and go to the GitHub home page.
+Another step is creating so called *personal access token* for using git in your terminal (but you will still use the password to login in to the website).
+You can find more information how to create and maintain such a token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token.
+Take note of the created Personal Access Token (Windows GitHub GUI allows you to save the Token - input it just once).

+And now we are READY to create our first GitHub repository:

-You can find the “New repository” option under the “+” sign next to your profile picture, in the top right corner of the navbar.
+You can find the `“New repository”` option under the `“+”` sign next to your profile picture, in the top right corner of the navbar.

 After clicking the button, GitHub will ask you to name your repository and provide a brief description.
 You do not need to add *.gitignore* or *README* file yet.